 Tour Details

-Temple tours are given every thirty minutes from 9.00 until 16.30 or until 16.00 in the winter.
+Temple tours run from 9.00 to 16.00.
+On weekdays tours are generally given once an hour, and on Saturdays, Sundays, and public holidays they are generally given every thirty minutes.
+In winter the weekday schedule applies.
 For safety reasons pre-school aged children are not allowed on the tours.
-Tour bookings also have to be made by telephone (076-241-0888).
+Tour bookings have to be made by telephone (076-241-0888), and the reservation phone is open from 8.30 to 17.00.
 This can be done in English, but you should be clear about the following information:

 - How many people are in your group.